The PAM Talks

 2025/03/01

 Often, systems cannot easily be described by their parts or the sum of their parts — an everyday example is the brain.
 How do we study these systems?
 And how do physicists contribute to this work?
 Dr. Maria Masoliver is a postdoctoral scholar in the Department of Physics and Astronomy at the University of Calgary, specializing in complexity science and computational neuroscience.
-In this video Maria chats with E Thompson, an undergraduate student in math and physics, about her path into neuroscience research via physics and the wonders of interdisciplinary work.
+In this video Maria chats with Ea, an undergraduate student in math and physics, about her path into neuroscience research via physics and the wonders of interdisciplinary work.

 • Mentor: Dr. Maria Masoliver, post-doctoral researcher in complexity science and computational neuroscience.